erco77/1a2-pic/rev-e/README-users-manual.txt

          o Cat3 50 conductor telco cable
          o 26AWG UTP Telco 25PR

+    You can use punch blocks with amphenol connectors to punch down cable wiring yourself.
+The cable can be multiple runs of 8 conductor Cat3, Cat5, or other telecom compatible UTP (twisted pair) cable.

     Cable terminology:

         "RJ21" refers to the 50 pin amphenol connectors.